A Social Justice Gift Guide for Hanukkah

 6. Give the opportunity for Jewish advocacy.

 Your favorite Jewish social justice advocate will love the gift of registration to the Consultation on Conscience, the Religious Action Center of Reform Judaism’s biennial social justice leadership conference.
 Held in Washington, D.C., this conference Reform Jews through leadership development, opportunities for network and community building, and active dialogue, culminating in an afternoon of advocacy on Capitol Hill.
-The 2017 event will focus on issues of racial justice, including topics such as suppression and mass incarceration.

 7. Give the gift of sustainable food.

 The foodie in your family will love the healthy and ethically-sourced foods that come with a share in your local Community Supported Agriculture (CSA) project, purchased through Hazon’s Tuv Ha’aretz Jewish CSA program or a farm near you.
 A few hundred dollars buys an entire season’s worth of nutritious food and the opportunity to connect with your community, Jewish values and the environment in the most delicious way.

 8. Give the gift of a vibrant Jewish future.